archivesspace/tech-docs/development/build.md

      build/run test

-See also: selenium/README.md for more information on the Selenium tests.
+See also: [Selenium Test Suite](http://archivesspace.github.io/archivesspace/user/selenium-test-suite/) for more information on the Selenium tests.

 It's also useful to be able to run the backend unit tests separately.